TommyMart/QuizNight_Terminal_App/readme.md

 ## System / Hardware Requirements

-There are no system or hardware requirements for the application besides the device needs to have a terminal to run the app.
+There are no system or hardware requirements for the application, besides the device needs to have a terminal to run the app.
 The application does not need much processing power so should be runnable on all modern devices.

 The application has been designed to run on the following operating systems: